apoorv74/behind_bars/content/docs/discusion-dodm-dpdpa-2023.md

 slug: discussion-dodm-dpdpa-2023
 ---

 I was part of a panel discussion on the implications of the **Digital Personal Data Protection Act, 2023 (DPDPA) for Social Purpose Organisations (SPO's)**.
 This session was organised as part of [Dialogues on Development Management (DoDM)](https://dodm.isdm.org.in/) event by the [Indian School of Development Management](https://www.isdm.org.in/) on September 20th, 2023 in New Delhi.
 I was sharing the stage with [Anjali Bhardwaj](https://twitter.com/AnjaliB_) (NCPRI, [SNS](https://www.snsindia.org/about/)), [Apar Gupta](https://in.linkedin.com/in/apar1984) (Founder Director at Internet Freedom Foundation) and [Sridhar Pabbisetty](https://mitwpu.edu.in/faculty/sridhar-pabbisetty-) (MIT School of Government) and the discussion was moderated by Anumita Raj (eGov Foundation).

+{{<youtube EghZUvuTQOw>}}

 Here are the notes from our discussion.

 ![Session Cover Image](/images/cover-dodm-isdm.jpg)